-For nearly two consecutive years now, Ted and I have been living out of backpacks and exploring an assortment of countries all over the globe.
-Consequently, the commonest question we get is, “how we can you afford to travel so much, for so long?”.
-I couldn’t possibly blame people for asking this.
-I mean, if I saw someone escaping cubicle hell and managing to see the world instead, that’s a secret I’d want in on!
+For over two and a half years, Ted and I lived out of backpacks and explored an assortment of countries all over the globe.
+Consequently, the commonest question we received was, “how we can you afford to travel so much, for so long?”.
+I couldn't possibly blame people for asking this.
+I mean, if I saw someone escaping cubicle hell in exchange for margaritas on the beach in Thailand, that's a secret I'd want in on.

-First things first, here’s how we are NOT funding our travels.
-Our parents, family, and friends don’t give a dime to our globetrotting (if you don’t know already, we’re actually both from single, low-income upbringings).
-There is no company sponsoring our ventures.
-We aren’t riding on the cashflow of a winning lottery ticket, and we still haven’t snagged that unclaimed inheritance from someone in Nigeria.
+First things first, here's how we did NOT fund our travels.
+Our parents, family, and friends did not give a dime to our globetrotting (we both actually come from single, low-income upbringings).
+No company or hotel has ever sponsored our ventures.
+We aren't riding on the cashflow of a winning lottery ticket, and we still haven't snagged that unclaimed inheritance from someone in Nigeria.

 Step 1: We grew our savings

 The first time we set off on a 6-month backpacking trip in 2013, we travelled solely on savings.
 We didn't work or volunteer while we travelled at that time.
 If you want to travel this way, you need to save a wad of cash before heading off.
 Here's how we did that!

 In December 2012 we sold everything we owned.
 That liquidation of possessions into cash grew our savings account by $11,166 CAD.
 That's $6,116 for our furnishings, and $5,000 for our car.
 In many beautiful parts of the world, that amount of money will last you a long, long time!

 Don't want to sell all your things?
 That's okay!
 But if you do – or if you even just want to sell some things, you should check our how-to guide here.
 I believe that everyone has underused items that can be turned into travel dollars, which is key if you can't find other ways to grow your savings.

 We put our spending on a serious diet